 The staff of SBJ Publishing comprises a group of professionals, experts in their fields of reporting, writing, research and editing; graphic and page design, photography and illustration; circulation sales and service; events management and production; and marketing planning, targeted advertising strategy, relationship building, sales and service.

 The company’s administrative department, led by owner Jennifer Jackson, publisher and CEO, as well experienced accounting and customer service staff members, have many decades of experience and expertise to offer readers, advertisers and staff.
-The entire SBJ Publishing group is dedicated to community service, and each staff member participates personally as a volunteer in regional nonprofit organizations.
+The entire SBJ Publishing group is dedicated to community service, and each staff member is allowed paid time off to participate personally as a volunteer in regional nonprofit organizations.

 The history of the company itself can be traced to the beginnings of the business journalism movement in the United States.
 In the early 1980s, local and regional business publications were springing up in major markets — a hybrid breed of newspaper and magazine formats.
 In fact, Springfield Business Journal claims the title of oldest business journal in Missouri.
 St. Louis and Kansas City business journals also began circulating later in the same year.
 Only SBJ remains locally owned and independent of chain operations.
 The content of all of its products — print and digital alike — also has retained an unwavering focus on the business and professional decision makers across southwest Missouri.